 "KRONOS" also featured two well known faces in 1950's Science Fiction.
 The first was Morris Ankrum as Dr. Albert Stern.
 Among his film credits are "Flight To Mars", "Invaders from Mars", "Earth vs the Flying Saucers" and another I will mention shortly.
 For those interested in this actors career.
 The following link will take you to my blog biography of Ankrum.

 The second well known face that my reader may not be able to connect with an actor's name belonged to Robert Shayne.
 Shayne had the title role of "The Neanderthal Man" in 1953, played Inspector Henderson on "The Adventures of Superman", the mad scientist in "The Indestructible Man" with Lon Chaney, Jr., was in Rodger Corman's "Teenage Cave Man" and AIP's "How to Make a Monster" and appeared in that same motion picture with Morris Ankrum I have yet to name.
-In "KRONOS" Robert Shayne played an Air Force General. seen on the left of the picture below.
+In "KRONOS" Robert Shayne played an Air Force General.

 The movie opens up with what is supposed to have been an asteroid heading for Earth.
 The "asteroid" is under observation by Jeff Morrow and his team at a top secret government project.
 Of course the object makes a sudden change in trajectory which defies logic.
 It is in reality a space vehicle from which an unobserved small object detaches itself and heads for the Earth ahead of the larger craft.